 In a decentralized system, all member countries are core.

 With a decentralized and digital system, each member country will have a super computer that is operated by the global central bank and the national central bank.
 Every country has at least 2 (or more) super computers that work in a decentralized way.

 Core: is a super computer run by the global central bank and national central bank of each member country.
 One country runs a minimum of two units or more.

 Backbone: is the main network connecting between cores and run by global central banks.

-Client: is a commercial bank, financial institution, company, general public, and all equipment connected to the main network to get organic system services.
+Client: is general public, commercial bank, financial institution, company, and all equipment connected to the main network to get organic system services.

 The value of organic currency is pegged on the global price index so that its value does not change, does not decrease nor increase; or zero depreciation and zero appreciation.